akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “You are saying she might even refuse my son?”

 “I am saying I need to know what kind of man he is.
-Not the prince.
+Not the lord.
 The man.”

 Henry was quiet for a long moment.
 The fire crackled.
 Outside, a horse stamped.